Mocker Punished Marks the Path of the Upright

 Correction teaches the simple through warning, while the wise grow through instruction.

-11 When the mocker is punished, the simple gains wisdom.
-When the wise is instructed, he receives knowledge.
+11 When a mocker is punished, the simple gain wisdom; and when a wise man is instructed, he acquires knowledge.

 Correction teaches the simple through warning, while the wise grow through instruction.